mozilla/moztrap/docs/userguide/model/environments.rst

 full set of environments that the product version supports and should be tested in.

-A test run or test case by default inherits the full environment profile of its product version, but its profile can be narrowed from the product version's profile.
-For instance, if a particular test case only applies to the Windows port of the product, all non-Windows environments could be eliminated from that test case's environment profile.
+A test run or test case version by default inherits the full environment profile of its product version, but its profile can be narrowed from the product version's profile.
+For instance, if a particular test case version only applies to the Windows port of the product, all non-Windows environments could be eliminated from that test case's environment profile.
 Similarly, a test run could be designated as Esperanto-only, and all non-Esperanto environments would be removed from its profile (ok, that's not very likely).

 The environment profile of a test case or test run is limited to a subset of the parent product version's profile - it doesn't make sense to write a test